 Community Members are library patrons who are not currently students, staff or faculty at Metropolitan State University.

 As a non-student user of this facility, you are able to take advantage of many of the services that we offer.
 These include use of:

 - Public study tables and seating

-- Checkout of books and audiovisual items
+- Checkout of books and audiovisual items (with card)

 - Reference and research assistance